AI Statistics for Non-Majors

 August 22, 2025

-The detailed curriculum for the sections within the advanced course has been set to private.
-These sections will be made public individually as they are completed.
+The detailed lesson curriculum for the sections making up the advanced course has been set to private.
+These will be made public section by section as they are completed in the future.

 In this course, we explore how to write better prompts by introducing prompt engineering techniques necessary to make the most of various AI coding tools such as GPT, Copilot, ChatGPT, Claude, and Cursor.

-Developers who write good prompts are faster and more competent.
+Developers who write prompts well are faster and more competent.

 Developers are no longer just people who write code.

-In a development environment collaborating with AI, 'what to ask and how to ask it' has become a core competency.
+In a development environment collaborating with AI, 'what and how to request' has become a core competency.

-We categorize prompt patterns by type and provide them along with real-world examples.
+We categorize prompt patterns by type and provide them along with practical examples.

 You can check the code generated by the prompt.

-News reports frequently suggest that companies are no longer hiring junior developers and are even letting go of existing ones due to AI.
-Now is the time to transition from being a traditional programmer to a "Prompt Programmer"—one who utilizes prompt patterns.
+News reports frequently suggest that companies are no longer hiring junior developers and are even letting go of existing ones due to artificial intelligence.
+Now is the time to transition from being a traditional programmer to a programmer who utilizes prompt patterns—a "Prompt Programmer."

-Don't just stick to outdated development tools; actively leverage AI to significantly boost your productivity.
+Don't just use outdated development tools; actively utilize AI to significantly increase your productivity.

-Developers with programming experience who are unfamiliar with using AI
+Developers who have programming experience but are unfamiliar with using AI

 Developers who spend a lot of time on repetitive coding, refactoring, and documentation tasks